Cast a Line: How to Catch the Best Fishing Kayak

 Kayak Fishing Accessories

-- Anchor If you want to stay in one place, an anchor is essential to your kayak gear lineup.
+- Anchor: If you want to stay in one place, an anchor or sand spike anchor is essential to your kayak gear lineup.

-- Dry Bag (check price on Amazon) I recommend dry bags for every activity that involves water.
-They're essential for storing keys, fishing licenses and other important items.
+- Dry Bag (check price on Amazon): I recommend dry bags for every activity that involves water.
+They're essential for storing keys, wallets, fishing licenses and other important items.